Fly to Top Bar

 Honeybee working the dandelions.

-Due to the numerous requests for external links, the following criteria must “bee” met in order to be considered as a valid beekeeping resource link.
+The following criteria must “bee” met in order for consideration as a valid beekeeping resource link.
 Your business, organization, or school must primarily promote one these areas of beekeeping:

-1. Agriculture, Apiary Services, Apiculture, Beekeeping, Beekeeping Equipment or Supplies, Entomology, Honeybees, Honeybee Blogs, Hive Pests or Treatments, Honeybee Gardens, Plants and Trees or Hardness Charts, Honeybee Research, Hives and Inspections,
+1. Apiary Services, Apiculture, Beekeeping, Beekeeping Equipment or Supplies, Entomology, Honey Bee Pests or Honey Bee Treatments, Honeybee Gardens, Plants and Trees or Hardness Charts, Honeybee Research, Honey Hives and Inspections,

-2. Beekeeping clubs, State Beekeepers Associations, and educational institutions involved with bees or beekeeping research,
+2. Bee Clubs, State Beekeepers Associations, and Educational institutions involved with beekeeping or beekeeping research.

 3. Companies that manufacture beekeeping equipment, hives, supplies, or publish books about beekeeping, etc.